NuclearError/allyship101/PITCHME.md

 ---

-@title[Intersectionality and allyship]
+@title[Privilege and Oppression]

 @snap[north span-90]
-#### How does intersectionality, privilege, and oppression, relate to being an ally?

-* It is possible to exist as a person who is both privileged and oppressed at the same time.
+#### Privilege and Oppression

+* Privilege is the other side of oppression
-* Being privileged (or oppressed!) is not a comment on you as a person.
+* Being privileged is not a comment on you as a person.
 It is about how society treats / perceives you.
-* Privilege can be invisible: those who are privileged are often unaware of its existence until it is pointed out.
+* Privilege can be invisible: it is easy to be unaware of your own privilege until it is made externally obvious
-@snapend

-@snap[midpoint span-90]
-#### Being aware of privilege and oppression vectors in yourself and those around you is necessary to function as an ally
+* It is possible to exist as a person who is both privileged and oppressed at the same time
 @snapend

 @snap[south-west span-100]